IevgeniiaAbdulina/Angular-Health-App/README.md

 - showing Working hours
 </details>

+---

 <details>
 <summary>Appointment page</summary>

 Contact form to get an appointment.
 Send information to the specialist with data.

-\*Not saving personal users information.
+\* Not saving personal users information.

 Features:

 - showing a contact form
-- send an appointment data
+- send a messasge from the user to the specialist
 </details>

+---

 ## Contact